Map a historic cholera outbreak

 The attribute table provides details of where the cholera deaths were located.
 However, it is much easier to detect patterns when the data is viewed on a map, as you saw with the cases displayed as points on the map.
 Next, you'll draw the data in a different way to make patterns even clearer.

-3. In the Add fields window, select Deaths and click Add.
+- In the Select fields window, select Deaths and click Add.

 The map updates to show circles of different sizes.
 Instead of showing only the locations of addresses, the map now shows how many deaths occurred at each one: larger circles indicate addresses with more cases of cholera.
 This symbology is closer to the original map with the hash marks.